fr-AlphaP/GNS3-Installer-Fedora-4X/README.md

 ## 🛠️ Usage Instructions

 1. **Download the Script**:
-   - Clone this repository or download the script directly to your Fedora machine.
+   - Clone this repository to your Fedora machine.
    - Or download it here : [GNS3-Installer-Fedora-4X Releases](https://github.com/AlphaProxi/GNS3-Installer-Fedora-4X/releases)

 2. **Make the Script Executable**: